kelu124/echomods/include/probes/auto/apogee.md

 # apogee (apogee)

-* Small description: an apogee probe
+* Small description: apogee probe

-* Longer description: an apogee probe.
+* Longer description: An interspec apogee probe.
+Quite a number of pins, nice steel block for the motor and piezo.
+Connectors clean.

 # Experiments